rascalmicro/rascal-www/_posts/2011-12-02-testing-the-Rascal-with-the-greenway-light-blades.markdown

 ---
 Here's a low quality video of a truly excellent event.

 I'm working on a project to control the light blades on the Greenway in Boston through text messages.
-While I was filming the videow with my phone, [Dan][2] was crouched in "The Vault," a concrete bunker under the Greenway plaza.
+While I was filming the video with my phone, [Dan][2] was crouched in "The Vault," a concrete bunker under the Greenway plaza.
 We had a Rascal plugged into the light controller with a serial cable.
 Dan used a Python script I wrote to generate HTTP POSTs on my laptop.
 In theory, the POSTs are the same requests that we'll eventually receive from Twilio.
 (See this [Rascal-and-Twilio tutorial][1] for the details on how that works.)
 The Rascal parses the messages Dan sends and decides what show to play.
 The shows are still a bit of a mess, but the Rascal is working great.

 I don't want to say too much more about what we have planned until it's closer to fruition, but I think it will be cool.